CodeMilitant/code-meta/readme.txt

 No, because other plugins produce basic meta tags, they will conflict with one another.

-= Does CodeMeta add records to my database? =
+= Does Code Meta add records to my database? =

 No, the content is efficiently generated through PHP and will persistently remain using any server or WordPress caching.

-= Where can I get help or talk to other users about CodeMeta by CodeMilitant? =
+= Where can I get help or talk to other users about Code Meta by CodeMilitant? =

 You will find help and be able to submit issues via our GitHub repo [GitHub repository](https://github.com/CodeMilitant/code-meta/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=wp_org_repo_listing)